ANZAzureDevs/New-Breakpoint/series-01.md

 If you're looking for our more recent shows, you'll find them on the [main page](README.md).

+Or register to view the sessions on-demand through our [New Breakpoint Webpage](https://info.microsoft.com/AU-DevEngage-CATALOG-FY22-08Aug-18-New-Breakpoint-SRDEM82686_Catalog-Display-Page.html)

 ***

 ## 2021-06-24 - Episode 14: Global AI - The Podcast